Skip to main content

 • Ensemble architecture: each trained model is either HistGradientBoosting, RandomForest, or an average ensemble — whichever scored best on validation.

-• Graceful degradation: predict() uses ML; estimate() uses heuristics — both always return a value.
+• Graceful degradation: predict() uses ML with OSRM/heuristic fallbacks; estimate() always returns a value.

 • Extensible: abstract BaseTrainer / BasePredictor make it straightforward to add new modes.